City Island, Bronx: Local organizations

+The Island Current

+The Island Current is a local newspaper printed monthly.
+The first issue was printed in October 1971, and the newspaper focuses on local issues, gatherings and businesses, as well as boating information.
+The newspaper maintains a close relationship with the City Island Chamber of Commerce.

 Police and crime

 City Island is patrolled by the 45th Precinct of the NYPD, located at 2877 Barkley Avenue in Throggs Neck.
 The 45th Precinct ranked 28th safest out of 69 patrol areas for per-capita crime in 2010.
-As of 2018, with a non-fatal assault rate of 53 per 100,000 people, Community District 10's rate of violent crimes per capita is less than that of the city as a whole.
-The incarceration rate of 243 per 100,000 people is lower than that of the city as a whole.
+As of 2018, with a non-fatal assault rate of 53 per 100,000 people, Community District 10's rate of violent crimes per capita was less than that of the city as a whole.
+The incarceration rate of 243 per 100,000 people was lower than that of the city as a whole.

 The 45th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 67% between 1990 and 2022.
 The precinct reported five murders, 13 rapes, 235 robberies, 265 felony assaults, 108 burglaries, 609 grand larcenies, and 323 grand larcenies auto in 2022.

 Fire safety

 City Island is served by the New York City Fire Department (FDNY)'s Engine Co.
 70/Ladder Co.
 53, located at 169 Schofield Street.